kui253/RCUPS/README.md

    python comment_llm.py out_file_name.json, api_url, target_file.json summ
    ```

-some code we used are borrow from [SDDS](https://github.com/Hannibal046/SDDS)
+Some of the code we used is borrowed from [SDDS](https://github.com/Hannibal046/SDDS)